 Whether you want to learn more about how to put different colour schemes together, discover popular styles and trends, or find out how to create a space plan – there’s a course for everyone.

-Or, if interior design isn’t your thing but you’re interested in developing other skills, you might find some inspiration in our article, 16 interesting online courses, which includes everything from animal studies to diet and nutrition and card making.
+Or, if interior design isn’t your thing but you’re interested in developing other skills, you might find some inspiration in our article, 16 interesting online courses, which includes everything from animal studies to card making.

-For more interior design ideas, you might like to check out the interior design section of our website.
+For more interior design ideas, you might like to check out our article: Interior design trends UK – 7 styles that will be everywhere in 2025.

 3. Complete a jigsaw puzzle